History

 TIMELINE

-Through oral histories, archaeology, and community memory, we honor the past and protect the future.
+Through oral histories, community memory, and research, we honor the past and look to the future.

-Before colonization, communities lived in harmony with the land and waters at the mouth of the Rogue River.
+Before colonization, communities lived in harmony with our homelands.
 Generations fished the salmon runs, held seasonal gatherings, and honored the rhythms of the natural world.
 Stones like the one pictured still carry markings and memories of that deep and enduring connection.

 Encroachment & Resilience

 European ships begin arriving along the Oregon coast.
-Despite increasing threats, the Tututni people continued thriving through trade, ceremony, and seasonal gathering practices.
+Despite increasing threats, our people continued thriving through trade, ceremony, and seasonal gathering practices.
 Oral histories and traditional ecological knowledge passed through generations continued to protect the land.
+Many of our ancestors were multi-lingual, speaking three or more Indigenous languages.

 Rogue River Wars & Removal (1850s)